Stovent/CeDImu/MANUAL.md

 The reference website is the [ICDIA player comparison](http://icdia.co.uk/players/comparison.html), which lists the configuration to be used by each type of BIOS.
 (The PCB column is the board type).

 Once you are done configuring, click "Save" to save the settings to the "CeDImu.ini" file.
+The changes are not taken in consideration until you restart CeDImu or click "Emulation -> Reload core".

 Click "Cancel" or close the Settings window to discard your changes.